Latex Pillow Review: Rubbery and Resilient Rest

 My Latex Pillow Experience

 When my new latex pillow arrived, it wasn’t quite what I expected.
-Molded into a shape mimicking a traditional pillow’s, it is about 4x18x26 inches.
-It fits nicely inside a standard size pillow case.
+Molded into a shape mimicking a traditional rectangular pillow’s, it fits nicely inside a standard size pillow case.

 It wasn’t quite as spongey or soft as I expected it to be.
 The latex was a solid loaf of a dense, rubbery material that isn’t moldable or adjustable in any way.

 Latex pillows are pretty hefty, relative to traditional pillow types.
-I’m accustomed to sleeping on buckwheat pillows, which weigh as much as 9 pounds so it didn’t feel overly heavy to me, but some might find it a bit unwieldy.
+I’m accustomed to sleeping on a buckwheat pillow, which weigh as much as 9 pounds so it didn’t feel overly heavy to me, but some might find a latex pillow a bit unwieldy.